 These symptoms can be frightening if you don’t know how to deal with withdrawal from opioids.
 The severity of each case can make it even more difficult to treat at home.
 You may need radical treatment to overcome opioid addiction.
 With severe addictions, there is a risk of you quitting treatment altogether and resuming opioid use.
 We can be the organization in the middle that helps you or your loved one move beyond substance use with greater ease in a safe environment.

-Granite Recovery Center has an intensive inpatient program that provides a residential medical detox of 3-10 days to help you or your loved one get through the withdrawal period.
-We can provide the support and structure necessary to help you or your loved one get loose from the clutches of addiction.
-We focus on creating a thorough addiction treatment plan that empowers you to overcome opioid addiction successfully.
+Granite Recovery Centers has an intensive inpatient program that provides a residential medical detox of 3-10 days to help you or your loved one get through the withdrawal period.
+We can provide the support and structure necessary to help you break loose from the clutches of addiction.
+We focus on creating a thorough treatment plan that empowers you to overcome opioid addiction successfully.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 There may be a feeling of wanting to put off help for another time.
 We understand that committing to treatment is a huge decision that is not to be taken lightly, but it cannot be put aside.
 An overdose is always a possibility when a person suffers from substance use disorder.
 Having the courage to confront someone who needs help may be the most thoughtful thing you can do.
 On the other hand, signing yourself up for opioid addiction treatment shows that you care about yourself.

-The opioid epidemic has taken a toll on America’s health and economy and disrupted the lives of families across the nation.
+The opioid epidemic has taken a toll on America’s health and economy.
 The recent rise in opioid substance use is killing more people in the United States than any other factor, and the method is overdose.
 Preventing opioid overdose from occurring is just as essential as stopping the damaging effects of one after it happens.
 As soon as you or a loved one is able to get successful treatment for your opioid addiction, you don’t have to worry about an overdose.
 This rapidly growing trend can affect any family and has to be placed under control to save lives.
 You can do your part by overcoming an opioid addiction yourself or by helping someone else who needs treatment.